 7. Engage kids in the process.
 Children whose opinions are valued are more likely to follow the rules.
 Consider a child’s ideas for family physical activity.
 Set limits together, such as play time before screen time.
 Pack school lunches together if the cafeteria isn’t an option or serving healthy meals.
 Find nourishing recipes and cook them together.

 8. Keep the focus on improving health, rather than losing weight.
 Avoid common parenting pitfalls like micro-managing your child’s every bite, restricting calories, or skipping meals (especially breakfast).
 Talking too much about calories, fat, and dieting, or dragging out the scales on a regular basis can backfire, as can negative comments about weight, shape, or body image (including your own).
 Instead, emphasize how eating healthy food and participating in physical activity helps a person thrive in mind, body, and soul.

 9. Offer emotional support.
 A child needs to feel accepted, loved, special, and important — regardless of shape or size.
 Children’s feelings about themselves can be shaped by how they think their parents feel about them, according to the national Weight-control Information Network.
 Listen to your child’s weight concerns, provide empathy, and search for solutions together.

 10. Seek help: As this family’s story reveals, shedding excess weight isn’t easy, but you don’t have to go it alone.
 Programs are popping up nationwide, designed to help obese or overweight children and teenagers.
 Some are affiliated with to hospitals, universities, or community-based organizations.
 Ask your child’s health care provider for suggestions.

 - Let’s Move: Former First Lady Michelle Obama’s national campaign to promote healthy eating and physical activity among children.

-- The Weight of the Nation: HBO documentary series, which includes the program “Children in Crisis” and offers family action ideas for taking on obesity at home.
+- The Weight of the Nation: HBO documentary series that you can watch on YouTube, which includes the episode “Children in Crisis” and offers family action ideas for taking on obesity at home.

 - Good Food on a Tight Budget, Environmental Working Group,